GauravJain98/gauravjain98.github.io/_posts/2020-07-24-what-is-ci-cd-simple-set-up.md

 CI/CD is a term that confuses a lot of beginners when they hear about the software deployment process.

-The new developer will sometimes find that when they pushed code to the production, the CI/CD pipeline stopped it in its track from wreaking havoc for the users but have no clue how it was able to do so.
+A new developer will sometimes find that when they pushed code to production, the CI/CD pipeline stopped it in its track from wreaking havoc for the users but have no clue how it was able to do so.

 We will discuss what is a CI/CD pipeline and we will also show you how to set one up for your project for free.